 Plot wise, it follows the exploits of a shop keeper 'Ramses' who is intent on bringing the ancient Egyptian goddess 'Ishtar' back to life with a series of murders of beautiful young ladies whose body parts are harvested with the intention of holding a 'blood feast', which he hopes will culminate in the return of said goddess.

-Overall I found it quite enjoyable and I love that old 60's 70's cinematic feel which only a movie shot on film can have.
+Like I said before, I found it quite enjoyable and I love that old 60's 70's B Grade, cinematic feel which only a movie shot on film can have.
 As far as gore content goes, it is reportadly one of the first to show full-on gore ... but I don't think anyone who's ever seen a horror movie before would be put off by this, the gore does come across a little fake, but I guess it paved the way for many films following it.

 For more great horror movie links and reviews feel free to check out http://www.gorenography.com